Gerald Ford: Equal rights and abortion

 Ford was an outspoken supporter of the Equal Rights Amendment, issuing Presidential Proclamation no. 4383 in 1975:

 In this Land of the Free, it is right, and by nature it ought to be, that all men and all women are equal before the law.

 Now, therefore, I, Gerald R. Ford, President of the United States of America, to remind all Americans that it is fitting and just to ratify the Equal Rights Amendment adopted by the Congress of the United States of America, in order to secure legal equality for all women and men, do hereby designate and proclaim August 26, 1975, as Women's Equality Day.

 As president, Ford's position on abortion was that he supported "a federal constitutional amendment that would permit each one of the 50 States to make the choice".
 This had also been his position as House Minority Leader in response to the 1973 Supreme Court case of Roe v.
 Wade, which he opposed.
 Ford came under criticism when First Lady Betty Ford entered the debate over abortion during an August 1975 interview for 60 Minutes, in which she stated that Roe v.
 Wade was a "great, great decision".
 During his later life, Ford would identify as pro-choice.

 Foreign policy

-Ford meets with Soviet leader Leonid Brezhnev to sign a joint communiqué on the SALT treaty during the Vladivostok Summit, November 1974.
+Ford meeting with Soviet leader Leonid Brezhnev to sign a joint communiqué on the SALT treaty during the Vladivostok Summit, November 1974.

 Ford continued the détente policy with both the Soviet Union and China, easing the tensions of the Cold War.
 Still in place from the Nixon administration was the Strategic Arms Limitation Treaty (SALT).
 The thawing relationship brought about by Nixon's visit to China was reinforced by Ford's own visit in December 1975.
 The Administration entered into the Helsinki Accords with the Soviet Union in 1975, creating the framework of the Helsinki Watch, an independent non-governmental organization created to monitor compliance which later evolved into Human Rights Watch.